-We expect to enter into indemnification agreements with each of our current directors, executive officers, and certain key employees upon our reincorporation as a Delaware corporation prior to the completion of this offering.
+We expect to enter into indemnification agreements with each of our directors, executive officers, and certain key employees prior to the completion of this offering.
 The indemnification agreements and our amended and rested certificate of incorporation and amended and restated bylaws will require us to indemnify our directors and officers to the fullest extent permitted by Delaware law.
 See "Executive Compensation-Limitation of Liability and Indemnification of Officers and Directors."